 Critical thinking is an important concept.
-There may be a
+It is an

 What is critical thinking?
 There may be many possible

 ways to define critical thinking.
 Different critical thinking

 articles may have different definitions of critical thinking.

 Critical thinking can be defined as the process of thinking

 of possible explanations for outcomes and findings, and

 determining how compatible the possible explanations are